prewired/prewired.github.io/src/pages/contact.md

 Please keep in mind that Prewired is 100% volunteer-run and in busy periods it might take us a little longer to get back to you.

-### Complaints and Concerns
+### Complaints and concerns

-If you are unhappy about any issue to do with Prewired and wish to discuss this in confidence, you can send an email to either of the following people:
+If you are unhappy about any issue to do with Prewired and wish to discuss this in confidence, you can reach out to either of the following people:

 * Rikki Guy (Chair): [rikki@prewired.org](mailto:rikki@prewired.org)
 * Athina Frantzana (Child Protection & EDI Officer): [athina@prewired.org](mailto:athina@prewired.org)